 Making connections and showcasing your skills are key to any career transition.
 This section focuses on practical steps to network effectively and build a portfolio that highlights your transferable skills.

-Attend Events and Conduct Informational Interviews
+Connect Through Events and Informational Interviews

 Networking is invaluable for discovering opportunities and gaining insights.
 Start by attending industry events related to your new target field, whether they’re online webinars or in-person conferences.
 These events offer chances to connect with people already working in the roles you’re interested in.
 Don’t underestimate the power of informational interviews.
 Reaching out to people on LinkedIn or through professional organizations for quick chats can provide valuable information about their career paths and the industry.
 These conversations are a low-pressure way to learn and expand your network.
 Consider scheduling informational interviews to learn more.